dantleech/blog/source/talks.md

 ### 2022

-- 07-10 : Pets and Pickle - Insights and lessons from how we've written our Behat tests on the Inviqa VetPartners project.
+- 07-06 : Pets and Pickle - Insights and lessons from how we've written our Behat tests on the Inviqa VetPartners project.
+Symfony User Group Berlin (Meet24 office)

 ### 2021